Merci-chao/userChrome.js/README.md

 	- Adjusts the width of scroll buttons and shadow.
 - Fixes
 	- Dragging to move multiple tabs together might result in incorrect order.
-	- Did not scroll to the seleced tab when resizing window.
+	- Did not scroll to the selected tab when resizing window.
 	- Minor bugs in the auto-collapse feature.
 	- Minor issue that occurred when scrolling during dragging.
 	- `showScrollShadow` did not work on Firefox 115.